Why should I breastfeed my twins?

 How can I care for myself while breastfeeding twins?

 - Get enough rest.
-Caring for twin babies can make it hard for you to rest.
+Caring for a newborn baby can make it hard for you to rest.
 Ask for help from family and friends so that you can get the rest you need.

 - Eat healthy foods.
 A healthy meal plan can help your body make enough breast milk.
-You need extra calories each day while you are breastfeeding twins.
-Your caregiver may also have you take vitamins, including pregnancy vitamins and vitamin D. Talk with him before you take any vitamins or supplements.
-Drink plenty of liquids each day.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+You need extra calories each day while you are breastfeeding.
+Your healthcare provider may also have you take vitamins, including pregnancy vitamins and vitamin D. Talk with him before you take any vitamins or supplements.

 - Manage stress.
 Increased stress can decrease the amount of breast milk you make.
 Relaxation can help decrease your stress and help you feel better.
 Deep breathing, meditating, and listening to music also may help you cope with stress.
-Talk to your caregiver about other ways to manage stress.
+Talk to your healthcare provider about other ways to manage stress.

 Where can I find support and more information about breastfeeding twins?

 141 Northwest Point Boulevard